 “I am the type of person that really needs to trust a person in order to take what they’re saying as fact, and am almost always googling things I hear to make sure it’s accurate.
 Not the case with you guys.
 You backed up your answers with science AND personal experience, which was a winning combo.”

-If you love exercise, but are sick of obsessing over it and food, join us this September (don’t worry, it’s after labor day)!
+If you love exercise, but are sick of obsessing over it and food, join us in our next group (don’t worry, it’s after labor day)!
 Tell your best friend from spin class, too, cause chances are, she feels the same way you do.
-We’re accepting up to 40 participants for this session and rates go up September 1.
+We’re accepting up to 20 participants for this session that begins Monday October 23!
+It’s perfect timing to finish before the holidays when life gets busy 🙂

 Questions?
 Email us!
 FitFueling@gmail.com